-The chemical formula of Blue sapphire is aluminium oxide (Al 2 O3).
-The specific gravity ranges between 3.99 and 4.00 and the refractive index range is between 1.760-1.768 and 1.770-1.779.
-The hardness on the Mohs scale is 9.
-It is the next hardest mineral, diamond being the hardest.
+The chemical formula of Blue sapphire is an aluminum oxide (Al 2 O3).
+The specific gravity ranges between 3.99 and 4.00.
+The refractive index range is between 1.760-1.768 and 1.770-1.779.

 Blue Sapphire (Neelam) Chemical composition

-Blue Sapphire gemstone is made of Aluminum Oxide, Iron and Titanium
+Blue Sapphire gemstone is made of Aluminum Oxide, Iron, and Titanium

 |Refractive Index||1.762-1.770 (+0.009/-0.005)|